-Figure 7.20.
-Examples of time-series from the QA monitoring page: a) NO2 tropospheric column over Europe, b) NO2 fitting RMS over Europe, c) HCHO fitting RMS over the Southeastern US, and d) Fitting RMS for BrO, averaged over the 60°-90° Arctic latitude band.
+Figure 7.21.
+Examples of time-series from the QA monitoring page: a) NO2 tropospheric column (plus uncertainty range) over the Southeastern US, b) NO2 fitting RMS over S. E. US, c) HCHO fitting RMS over Indonesia, and d) Fitting RMS for BrO, averaged over the 60°-90° Arctic latitude band.